Master Course Unit

 4. COUN6251: Research Project 2

 COUN6191 Counselling and Psychotherapy Research: Part 2 builds on your introductory knowledge and experience of research methods gained from COUN6181 Counselling and Psychotherapy Research: Part 1.
 This unit starts you on your research journey by guiding you through the initial stages of your research proposal.
 You will be introduced to the process of recruiting participants for your research, followed by some direction about “how to” analyse your data (both quantitative data and qualitative data)..
 What you learn will prepare you for the data collection phase of your research, which occurs in your third research related unit, COUN6241 Research Project 1.
-By the end of this unit you will have a solid knowledge of the research process giving you the necessary knowledge and skills to confidently write and submit your HREA during the fourth trimester of your course (and prior to enrolling in COUN6241 Research Project 1).
+By the end of this unit you will have a solid knowledge of the research process giving you the necessary knowledge and skills to confidently write and submit your HREA during the fourth trimester of your course (and prior to enrolling in COUN6241 Research Project 1) as guided by your supervisor.

 By the completion of this unit, students will be able to: